 Across all age ranges, pupils enjoy a diverse and exciting topic-based curriculum.

 Our topic-based approach is integrated with the National Curriculum, providing broad and balanced cross curricular opportunities that help to develop a strong work ethic, emphasising independent thinking and learning skills.
-Children work within broad topics which draw on many subjects including English, Geography, History and Art.
+Children work within broad topics which draw on many subjects, including English, Geography, History and Art.

-Where there are strong links, the main topic is taught across the curriculum but where lessons do not link with the topic, these are taught discretely.
+Where there are strong links, the main topic is taught across the curriculum, but where lessons do not link with the topic, these are taught discretely.
 This topic-based method inspires the children to fully immerse themselves in the topics and, by providing a holistic approach to education, it enables vital connections to be made so that a pupil’s understanding of the world can be fully developed.

-Spring 2024 topics
+Spring 2025 topics

 To gain an insight into what’s being taught this term, take a look at our year group specific topic webs: